 Females measure in larger than the males, almost four times bigger in fact.
 Besides being smaller, males do not promote their colors as such, and might appear a shade or two paler compared to the rich, bold colors on the female.

 Webs produced by the Yellow Garden Spider are about knee-high off the ground in sunny, still areas of a garden.
 They are also distinct as some have a zig-zag type strand pattern called the stabilimentum running down the middle of their webs.
 Additionally, their webs are built as a spiral that builds out from the center; a classic feature of all Orbweaver spiders.
 These spiders sit on the web up-side-down with their heads closer to the ground.
 Their long, lean legs make them appear substantially large and intimidating to humans.
 If disturbed or threatened, this spider will immediately drop to the ground.
 It may also begin bouncing on its web in an effort to confuse a predator by making it difficult to get a clear target.
 Watch this bouncing behavior in slow motion here:

 Black-and-Yellow Garden Spiders are also called the Common Garden Spiders or Yellow Garden Spiders in various publications.
 Whichever name used, spotting one of these spiders is quite a treat as their unique shape and striking colors add a bit of natural "punch" to your garden.
 They are commonly found throughout garden areas, parks and woodlands.

 Adults are most visible during summertime.
-Females lay eggs in a papery brown sac which is attached to one side of her web and then dies.
+Females lay eggs in a papery brown sac which is attached to one side of her web and then eventually she dies.
 The eggs hatch in the fall, but the spiderlings stay in the egg sac over winter, finally leaving in the spring.